-The most difficult part is the long feedback loop, where a single swing or putt is of no consequence to the actual outcome of a round of golf.
+The most difficult part of golf is the long feedback loop, where a single swing or putt is of little consequence to the actual outcome of a round of golf.

 Simply put, your score is a lagging measure and limited actionable information – you know the days where you hit the ball so well you expected the total score to be 4-5 strokes lower.
 Even those like greens in regulation or strokes gained are nearly impossible to control and actually impossible to affect when you’re not on a golf course.

 This long feedback loop is compounded by the fact that golf is enveloped in constant change – from the equipment to your body to the field of play, it can make most instructional material ambiguous at best and counter-productive at worst.

 So how do you make your efforts off the course translate to on-course success with more certainty?
 In other words, if we were to build a better version of You the Golfer, how could we guarantee drastic results in a year with minimal practice and expenditure?